 One of the best aspects of working with local churches in the developing world is that while your sponsored child’s time in the program will eventually end, the relationships they’ve built with their local church and their mentors don’t need to.
 They can continue to be surrounded and supported by people who love them as they seek employment or further study.

 The family has moved out of the area

 Families may need to move home in search of new work opportunities or better accommodation.
 Moving might mean a child is too far away to attend their Compassion child development centre.
 Children receive many of the benefits of the Child Sponsorship Program (such as nutrition, tutoring, learning opportunities and Biblical teaching) by attending the activities at their child development centre every week.
-When a child moves home, local staff try and enrol them in a closer Compassion centre.
+When a child moves home, local staff try to enrol them in a Compassion centre closer to their new home.
 But sometimes Compassion doesn’t have any partners in the area, and the child is unable to stay part of the program.
 Moving isn’t a decision a family makes lightly: our experience is that families give it careful consideration and believe it will provide better opportunities for the entire family.

 Not attending program activities for more than two months

-When a child doesn’t attend program activities at their Compassion child development centre, they are unable to stay part of the program.
-Local staff make every effort, through encouragement, counsel and advice to ensure that the child or young adult remains in the program but sometimes they are unsuccessful.
+When a child doesn’t attend program activities at their Compassion child development centre, they are unable to continue in the program.
+Local staff make every effort, through encouragement, counsel and advice to ensure that the child or young adult remains in the program.
+However, sometimes they are unsuccessful.
 Because children receive their support through the centre, not attending means it isn’t possible to continue our ministry to them.